Septic shock: when an infection turns deadly

 Sepsis symptoms and diagnosis

-At the hospital, medical professionals measure vital signs to look for fever, rapid heartbeat and rapid breathing.
+At the hospital, medical professionals measure vital signs to look for fever, rapid heartbeat, and rapid breathing.
 They’ll also look for high levels of lactate—which indicates cell death, says LaRosa—and a high white blood cell count, which is a sign of infection.

-Signs to look for include confusion, especially if the person is older.
-“If they’re not acting like themselves after a fever or a cold, that’s concerning,” says LaRosa.
-A rapid heart rate and fast breathing are also signs of possible sepsis, she adds.
 “If someone thinks they have an average cold or flu and the body’s fighting it, that’s great,” LaRosa says.
 “But if they’re going in the opposite direction [getting worse instead of better], they should get checked out and get treated right away.”

-Treatment
+Treatment for sepsis

 The progression of sepsis can happen very quickly, says LaRosa.
 “We often see patients we categorized as septic who had a cough or a cold for a few days, but sometimes it can be just a day or even a matter of hours,” she says.
 That means treatment has to be fast, too.
-Every hour that treatment is delayed increases the chance that sepsis can kill you, according to LaRosa.
+Every hour that treatment is delayed increases the chance that sepsis can kill, according to LaRosa.

 Treatment starts with antibiotics, IV fluids and, frequently, medication to keep blood pressure up.
 People may also need oxygen or dialysis, as well.
-Sepsis and septic shock are both emergencies.
-Call 911 immediately if you’ve recently had an infection and notice any symptoms of sepsis.

 More On